 Take the heritage walk

-View the Cremorne Heritage Walk on a map.
+View the Cremorne Heritage Walk on Google Maps.

-Download the Cremorne Heritage Walk Map to print.
+Download the Cremorne Heritage Walk Map (PDF 5MB) to print.

 Cremorne is perhaps one of the lesser-known areas of Yarra.
 Part of the reason for this is the limited access to into Cremorne, created by the raised railway embankment to its north and east, the Yarra River to the south, and Punt Road to the west.